McCarthy's last-ditch plan to keep the government open collapses, making a shutdown almost certain

 Jean-Pierre said, “The path forward to fund the government has been laid out by the Senate with bipartisan support — House Republicans just need to take it.”

-Catering to his hard-right flank, McCarthy had returned to the lower spending limits it demanded back in January as part of the deal-making to help him become the House speaker.
+Catering to his hard-right flank, McCarthy had returned to the spending limits the conservatives demanded back in January as part of the deal-making to help him become the House speaker.

 It also added strict new border security provisions that would kickstart building the wall at the southern border with Mexico, among other measures.
 Additionally, the package would have set up a bipartisan debt commission to address the nation's mounting debt load.